pgsmith2000/BRFSS/README.md

     ## [56] "INC7"       "BMICAT"     "UNDWT"      "OVWT"       "OBESE"
     ## [61] "EXERANY3"   "NOEXER"

+Note: the final data set includes 62 variables (columns) and 52,984 cases (rows).

+This dataset will be used in all subsequent analyses.

 ## Initial Check of Key Exposure and Outcome Variables in R

 ``` r